Nexus Academy | Personalized Drug & Alcohol Rehab

 Peer Support

-The centers bring together teenagers with similar traumatic experiences.
+These trauma treatment programs bring together teenagers with similar traumatic experiences.
 Interacting with peers with similar experiences can benefit teenagers with PTSD.
 It allows them to share their experiences and help each other heal.
-Peer support creates a sense of belonging, which can reduce feelings of isolation.
+Peer support also creates a sense of belonging, which can reduce feelings of isolation.

 Family Involvement in Treatment

-Residential centers incorporate the family into the treatment plan.
+Residential trauma centers incorporate the family into the treatment plan.
 Family involvement is an important benefit as it allows you to understand the impact of trauma on your child and learn effective ways to support their recovery.
 Through family therapy sessions, you can understand your teenager’s experiences, emotions, and challenges to support them effectively.
+Along with family therapy, Nexus Teen Academy offers weekly family visits as well as daily family phone and video calls.

 Choosing the Right Adolescent PTSD & Trauma Residential Treatment Center

-With many teen residential treatment centers in Arizona, you may be conflicted about choosing one.
-When it comes to selecting an Adolescent PTSD & Trauma Residential Treatment Center in Arizona, Nexus Teen Academy is considered a safe choice.
-Here are some reasons why we may be the best option for your teen PTSD treatment:
+When it comes to selecting an Adolescent PTSD & trauma residential treatment center in Arizona, Nexus Teen Academy is considered a safe choice.
+Here are some reasons why Nexus may be the best option for your teen PTSD treatment:

 Professional and Experienced staff

-We ensure the facility has highly trained and experienced mental health professionals specializing in treating adolescent PTSD.
-Our philosophy is to use a documented and outcomes-validated treatment model with standardized protocols, session goals, and group curriculum.
+Our clinical team, led by Hannah Carr, is comprised of highly trained and experienced mental health professionals specializing in treating adolescent PTSD.
+We use a documented and outcomes-validated treatment model with standardized protocols, session goals, and group curriculum.

 Aftercare Planning